Stable minimal hypersurfaces in $\mathbf{R}^5$: -Bubbles in Spectral Positive Bi-Ricci Curvature

 We generalize the $\mu$-bubble construction in uniformly positive bi-Ricci curvature of \cite{xu:biRic} to manifolds with spectral uniformly positive bi-Ricci curvature.
-The main ingredient is \emph{warped} $\mu$-bubbles (see \cite{CL:soapbubbles}), extending the standard $\mu$-bubbles used in \cite{xu:biRic}.
+Our main tool is the notion of \emph{warped} $\mu$-bubbles (see \cite{CL:soapbubbles}), extending the standard $\mu$-bubbles used in \cite{xu:biRic}.
+Roughly speaking, a $\mu$-bubble is the boundary of a finite perimeter set minimizing a prescribed mean curvature-type functional (meaning a functional of the form ``area of the boundary'' plus ``interior integral of a potential function'').
+These minimizing hypersurfaces behave similarly to stable minimal hypersurfaces, as long as the potential function is judicially chosen.

 Suppose that $(N^n, \g)$ is a smooth complete noncompact Riemannian manifold that admits a smooth function $V$ so that

 and